 How can NFU Employment Service help your business with recruitment:

-By law, employers are required to issue employees with a written statement of particulars of employment, within 2 months of them starting the job.
+By law, employers are required to issue employees with a written statement of particulars of employment on or by day 1 of employment.
 The legislation sets out that certain terms must be included in such a document such as holiday entitlement and place of work.

-Many employers want to agree to further additional terms such as a probationary period and the requirement to hold a valid driving licence.
+Many employers want to agree to further additional terms such as a confidentiality clause and the requirement to hold a valid driving licence.
 Failure to issue such a document could result in a financial award being made to the employee.

 How can NFU Employment Service help your business with contracts: